EurolandHanoi/fullshare/pages/property.md

   content: |
     <p class="textNhuCC"><b>Yuhua Salon</b></p>

-    <p class="text-before-expand">Yuhua Salon is located in the central area of China (Nanjing) Software Valley and it is the first comprehensive headquarter-style commercial real estates project with dual subway stations, low-carbon, green, user-friendly advantages in Nanjing. </p>
+    <p class="text-before-expand">Yuhua Salon is located in the center of China (Nanjing) Software Valley.
+It is the first headquarters-style park in Nanjing that integrates double subway station transportation advantages, low-carbon, green, and environment-friendly consumption environment, and urban pastoral shopping experience.</p>
     <p>[expand]</p>
-     <p>With total construction area of 50 thousand square meters, the project includes management centers, offices and various commercial facilities such as office buildings, commercial properties, hotels and serviced apartments.
-Being the core real estate project dedicated to the national information technology and software industry base, Yuhua Salon is the pioneer who successfully applied low-carbon energy-saving technology in commercial properties.</p>

-     <p>The geothermal heat pump system developed by the Group can keep constant temperature, humidity, and oxygen content within the property.
-Using loop groundwater source controlling temperature and humidity, it can well maintain the office environment at the most comfortable conditions for human being.
-In addition, it can reduce energy consumption by 30% to achieve low-carbon energy targets.</p>

-    <p>Yuhua Salon has introduced many well-known brands, including Wal-Mart Sam’s Club, Decathlon, a sports brand originated from Europe, Royal Sport Club, Rucker Park, etc.</p>

-    <p>China (Nanjing) Software Valley is located in the southwest of Nanjing, with total planning area reaches 73 square kilometers.
-It is the largest R&D base of information technology & software industry in China that its comprehensive strength has been ranked as one of the top three software parks in China.
-It is also well known as the information technology services outsourcing demonstration base, the national information technology and software industry base, as well as the national digital publishing base.
-There were over 660 software companies operating and more than 150 thousand software practitioners working in the Valley.</p>
+    <p>In addition, it is also an important carrier for Fullshare’s exploration of TCM-oriented lifestyle, implementation of TCM talent training, and incubation of TCM health technology and project. </p>

+     <p>The project, occupying a total construction area of 500,000 square meters, is a comprehensive commercial complex that covers function areas of offices, commerce, hotels, and serviced apartments.
+The construction of the Yuhua Salon area adopts a number of low-carbon energy-saving technologies such as a ground source heat pump, fresh air replacement, and PM2.5 air purification to ensure constant indoor temperature, humidity, and oxygen in all seasons, with the goal to provide an office environment that can best promote the human body’s comfort, while significantly reducing energy consumption by 30%. </p>

+     <p>Many well-known brands have settled in Yuhua Salon, including Nanjing's first high-end health-themed hotel Grand WUJI Hotel, the Unbound Collection by Hyatt, Wal-Mart Sam's Club, sports brand Decathlon, Emperor Fitness Club, Rock Sports Park, etc. The park aims to build itself as a “fitness” themed base that provides comprehensive fitness-related services, such as medical treatment, beauty, health care, diet, daily life, sports, exhibitions, and education.
+In addition, it strives to create a unique Chinese-style healthy lifestyle experience base, bringing consumers higher quality life service and unique experience.  </p>
     <p>[/expand]</p>
   button:
     show: true